joie711/joie711/README.md

 ## Hi there 👋
-I'm Joie, a budding software developer currently enrolled in a 14-week immersive program with TechElevator.
+I'm Joie, a budding software developer recently graduated from a 14-week immersive program with TechElevator.
 I decided to pursue software development because it engages my mind and critical thinking skills in a way that was missing in my previous roles in health care administration.

 ### What I'm Learning